vvvyyynet/vvvyyynet_utils_maplibre/README.md

 	- coalescion of object-version should only happen on the outside, i.e. on the object as a whole
 - *feat: add typescript support

+- feat: allow also "feature-state" expression (relevant in the tweaking for lineGlow)
 - feat: consider adding coalesce also for filter?!
 - feat: consider merging metadata from different stylesets... but it's not style... just two sources then: feat + coll (and maybe db and manual, but I think this needs be handled externally.)
 - feat: improve `tweakGlowLineWidth()` such that it does not just check lineWidth[0]=='interpolate', but finds it nested inside, and then replaces from there. (there may be some other function around!).